ShivaniKhatri96/Notetaking-app/README.md

 - `Pinia` used for managing global states
 - `Vanilla CSS` used for styling
 - `Font awesome` used for icons
-  > I didn't use CSS framework because I am working with a new javascript Framework.
-So, I wanted to keep things as simple as possible to make learning Vue.js smoother.

 > Backend

 - `Node.js`
 - `Express.js`
 - `MongoDB (cloud)`
-  > I didn't spent too much time on `backend`.
-So, it might not be perfect.
-My focus was to make `frontend` better.

 ### Responsive Design